Krishnadevyadav1/AirbnbClone/README.md

-# WanderLust - Airbnb Clone
+# DreamyDestiny - Airbnb Clone

 A full-stack listing app inspired by Airbnb, built with Express, MongoDB, EJS, and Bootstrap.

 ## Overview

-WanderLust is a CRUD-based rental listing platform where users can:
+DreamyDestiny is a CRUD-based rental listing platform where users can:

 - Browse all listings
 - View individual listing details